-Suppressing specific AWS and workload behavior anomaly alerts reduces the number of alerts and allows you to focus on the assets that are most important to you.
+Suppressing specific AWS and host behavior anomaly alerts reduces the number of alerts and allows you to focus on the assets that are most important to you.

 To use policies to suppress specific behavior anomaly alerts, follow these steps:

-- Behavior anomaly suppression rules are available for AWS and Workload policy types.
+- Anomaly policies are available for AWS and host policy domains.